Culture of Texas: Literature

-Texas literature is literature about the history and culture of Texas.
-It ranges broadly in literary genres and dates from the time of the first European contact.
+Texas' literature is about the history and culture of Texas, some literary genres dating from the time of the first European contact.
 Representative authors include Mary Austin Holley and Katherine Anne Porter.

 Japanese anime

-Texas' two major cities, Dallas and Houston, currently houses two major Japanese anime licensing and production companies: Crunchyroll and Sentai Filmworks, which dubs anime films in the English language voiced by several major voice actors throughout Texas such as John Swasey, Chris Sabat, Colleen Clinkenbeard, Brittney Karbowski, Monica Rial, Molly Searcy, David Matranga and many others.
-Many annual anime conventions are also held in the state.
+Texas' two major cities, Dallas and Houston, currently house two major Japanese anime licensing and production companies: Crunchyroll and Sentai Filmworks, which dubs anime films in the English language.

 Sports

+Rodeo is the official sport of Texas.

+Kyle Field, a football stadium located on the campus of Texas A&M University, which is the largest stadium in Texas.

-American football is a popular sport in Texas.
-In the NCAA, Texas has 12 top-level or "FBS" schools are more than any other state.
-In the NFL, Dallas Cowboys and Houston Texan are the two Texan teams.
+Texas has 12 NCAA Division I football teams, more than any other state.
+There are two NFL teams, Dallas Cowboys and Houston Texans.

-Baseball is also popular in Texas.
-The Texas Rangers and Houston Astros are the two Texan teams in the Major League Baseball.
-At minor league baseball, Texas has three teams in the Triple-A Pacific Coast League and five in the Double-A Texas League.
+The Texas Rangers and Houston Astros are Texas's teams in Major League Baseball.
+Texas has three minor league baseball teams in the Triple-A Pacific Coast League and five in the Double-A Texas League.

-Another popular sport in Texas is golf, played year-round because of the South's humid climate.

-Basketball is another popular sport in Texas.
-The state has three NBA teams, the Houston Rockets, San Antonio Spurs, and Dallas Mavericks, which have all won league titles.
-Fishing, marching bands and auto racing are also found in Texas.
+Texas has three NBA (National Basketball Association) teams: the Houston Rockets, San Antonio Spurs, and Dallas Mavericks.

 The Texas Motor Speedway in Fort Worth is a large motorsport track, hosting both domestic and international events.

-Lacrosse, originated from indigenous tribes is also played in Texas.
+Lacrosse, which originated from indigenous tribes, is also played in Texas.

 Soccer is a popular participatory sport—especially among children—but as a spectator sport, it does not yet have a large following despite three Texas teams in Major League Soccer (FC Dallas, Austin FC, and Houston Dynamo FC).

 Ice hockey has been a growing participatory sport in the Dallas/Fort Worth area since the Minnesota North Stars became the Dallas Stars in 1993.
 Minor league professional hockey has since grown.
 Texas is home to the San Antonio Rampage and Texas Stars of the American Hockey League and the Allen Americans of the ECHL.
 Texas was also home to many Central Hockey League and Western Professional Hockey League teams prior to the leagues' dissolution.
 Some of the organizations involved with the former leagues launched junior ice hockey teams in the North American Hockey League and the league headquarters were moved to Frisco.

-Rodeo is the official sport of Texas; see § Rodeo for more information.